AndrewRutherfoord/NeoRepro-MSR-Tool/README.md

 A tool for mining software repositories and creating replication packages using a Neo4j Graph Database.
 This tool aims to do 3 things:

-- Reduce scripting effort for drilling repository data
+- Reduce scripting effort for drilling repository data.
-- Provide a simple interface for querying drilled data
+- Provide a simple interface for querying drilled data.
-- Allow easily creating a replication package which can be distrubted
+- Allow easily creating a replication package which can be distributed.

 ## Executing the Project